Zyarra/Visual_transformer/readme.md

 ## Description
 This is an implementation of a visual transformer.
-I used resneSt(50-101-152) as backbone to extract feature maps and tokens from the images.
+I used resneSt(50-101-152) as backbone to extract feature maps (tokens) from the images.
 The model converges very fast and reaches reasonable accuracy(95%++) on most publicly available small-medium datasets.

 ![arch](images/archhhh2-770x388.png)